gonzimaster/fdf/README.md

 - The value corresponds to its altitude.

 ## Features
+### Mandatory

 - Shows map using isometric projection.
 - Quits the program by pressing 'esc'.
+- Colors map as a function of altitude.

+### Bonus

+- Translate, rotate, and change viewing angle.
+- Modify the scale of the z coordinate.
+- Zoom in and out.
+- Change to side view projection.

 ## Usage